If you're earning an income from renting property, make sure you’re aware of your tax liabilities. Here's an overview of what you need to know.

 It’s important that you understand the tax implications of bricks and mortar investments, to avoid falling foul of HMRC.

-Here’s a round up.
+Here’s a round-up.

-Rental income you receive will be added to any other income for tax purposes, such as employment income or savings.
+The rental income you receive will be added to any other income for tax purposes, such as employment income or savings.

 Beware that chunks of rental income could potentially push you into a higher band, seeing you pay more tax than you expected.

-However, there are plenty of other costs you can offset against your rental income to reduce your tax bill.
-For example, these include letting agent fees, buildings and contents insurance, council tax and utility bills.
+The 10% so-called wear and tear allowance was scrapped in April 2016.
+However, there are other costs you can claim to reduce your tax bill.
+These include things associated with running the property, such as insurance, council tax and utility bills.

 Capital gains tax